 When Halaban agreed to take on the project, she had just ditched all of her old camera equipment and bought entirely new gear.
 The tripods she’d used to shoot stationery pictures of people from afar for “Out My Window” were replaced by a backpack stuffed with on-the-go gear she brought along while photographing the murals.

-Halaban also at times took along one more thing as she roamed the streets uptown to visit each painting: Avi Gitler, the owner of Gitler & gallery who initiated the Audubon Mural Project five years ago.
+Halaban also at times took along one more thing as she roamed the streets uptown to visit each painting: Avi Gitler, the owner of Gitler & gallery who initiated the Audubon Mural Project with the National Audubon Society five years ago.
 He’s a native of Washington Heights, and occasionally lent a hand to Halaban — who works as the creative consultant of visual arts programming in the medical humanities and bioethics department at Columbia University by day.

 She’d finish teaching at 4 p.m. and then wander the streets of Washington Heights.